elixir-europe/rdmkit/pages/national_resources/no_resources.md

       Your_tasks: [data_analysis, sensitive, storage]
     url: https://www.ntnu.edu/mh/huntcloud
   - name: SAFE
     description: SAFE (secure access to research data and e-infrastructure) is  the solution for the secure processing of sensitive personal data in research at the University of Bergen.
-SAFE is based on the “Norwegian Code of conduct for information security in the health and care sector” (Normen) and ensures confidentiality, integrity, and availability are preserved when processing sensitive personal data.
+SAFE is based on the "Norwegian Code of conduct for information security in the health and care sector" (Normen) and ensures confidentiality, integrity, and availability are preserved when processing sensitive personal data.
 Through SAFE, the IT department offers a service where employees, students and external partners get access to dedicated resources for processing of sensitive personal data.
     how_to_access: Access to SAFE requires a University of Bergen computer account.
 However, each department has approvers who can create external accounts for partners if needed.
     related_pages:
       Your_domain: [human_data]